|

 "Yes," said Legolas.
 "And I should have said something

-to her then, but after Aragorn had healed her, and she had lost
+to her then, but after Aragorn had healed her, and she seemed

-the will to live, it was Faramir who seemed to give her back her
+to have lost the will to live, it was Faramir who gave her back

 "And it was not until they had been married for some time,

-when I was working on her garden, and saw her often, that I realised
+when I was working in her garden, and saw her often, that I realised

 all was not well between them.
 She was so unhappy, Eomerthey